 De acuerdo con sus propias palabras, pronunciadas días antes de morir, David Simons ha comenzado "una nueva aventura".+

-- TÍTULOS de ESPECIALISTA UNIVERSITARIO (TOLEDO, ALCALÁ y REUS)
+- TÍTULOS DE ESPECIALISTA UNIVERSITARIO en SDM en TOLEDO, ALCALÁ y REUS.

 - ¿Has leído el informe sobre punción seca de Orlando Mayoral?

-The original Spanish spark plug who ignited the interest of Spanish physical therapists in myofascial field is Orlando Mayoral, who is establishing this website and who is the director of the seminar series “Seminarios Travell & Simons”®.
+The original Spanish spark plug that ignited the interest of Spanish physical therapists in the myofascial field is Orlando Mayoral, owner of this website and director of the seminar series “Seminarios Travell & Simons”®.
 Through this leadership, Spain is becoming an international leader in the field of Myofascial Trigger Points (MTrPs).

 MTrPs are now beginning to be recognized as an essential component of the all-to-common neuro-musculo-skeletal dysfunctions.
 No patient with a musculoskeletal complaint is well served who has not received an adequate history and examination for MTrPs in their muscles that may be contributing significantly to their sensory complaints and common muscular dysfunctions such as reflex inhibition that presents as muscular weakness, but is rarely attributed to MTrPs.
 A remarkable series of well-designed research papers confirming the clinical impression that most headaches are caused by MTrPs are now being published by many Spanish physical therapists and especially by Cesar Fernandez.
 Skeletal components, such as any articular dysfunction (e.g. an SI joint of a patient with low back pain) must be identified and corrected.
 All three of these basic factors can interact strongly.
 In addition, factors (of which there are a multitude) that perpetuate the MTrPs and associated dysfunctions should be identified and corrective actions taken.